 Details on eligibility and how to apply can be found here.

 Full details of our entry requirements and all qualifications accepted can be found on our course page.

-All applications are made via the UCAS website and must be received by the deadline date of October 15, 2018 for equal consideration.
+All applications are made via the UCAS website and must be received by the UCAS medical school deadline date of October 15 each year.
 Click here to visit the UCAS website.

 Please note you can apply to a maximum of four medical schools to do medicine and one non-medical degree.

 We hold open day and study events throughout the year to give you the opportunity to come onto campus and meet the team.
 See our university open day and events page to find out more and book your place.

 If you meet our academic and other requirements, you will be invited to the Multiple Mini Interviews (MMIs) which are a compulsory part of the selection process.

 Normally, no Skype/remote interviews will be possible as we believe that face to face assessment of an applicant’s abilities is important.
 The MMIs will consist of a number of stations which will be mapped to the General Medical Council’s Promoting Excellence and the NHS Constitution.
 The stations will assess attributes including: